Krasivaya/News-Highlight-Backend/README.md

 * cd News-Highlight
 * open folder in prefered IDE
 * open terminal
+* Activate virtual envirnoment `source virtual/bin/acctivate`
+* Install all requirements `pip install -r requirements.txt`
+* Set a new NEWS_API_KEY in start.sh file from the https://news.org
+* Run in terminal `chmod a+x start.sh`
+* Run in terminal `./start.sh`
-* run the application in your localhost
+* Run the application in your localhost provided

 ### Known Bugs
 No bug known.
 If you found any, please contact!